sodadata/docs/soda-sql/documentation/connect_to_cloud.md

 Soda SQL uses an API to connect to Soda Cloud.
 To use the API, you must generate API keys in your Soda Cloud account, then add them to the [warehouse YAML]({% link soda-sql/documentation/warehouse.md %}) file that Soda SQL created.

-1. If you have not already done so, create a Soda Cloud account at [cloud.soda.io](https://cloud.soda.io/signup).
+1. If you have not already done so, create a Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
 2. Use the instructions in [Install Soda SQL]({% link soda-sql/getting-started/installation.md %}) to install Soda SQL.
 3. Follow steps in the [Quick start tutorial]({% link soda-sql/getting-started/5_min_tutorial.md %}) to create your warehouse YAML file, connect to your [warehouse]({% link soda-sql/documentation/glossary.md %}#warehouse), analyze your [tables]({% link soda-sql/documentation/glossary.md %}#table), and run a [scan]({% link soda-sql/documentation/glossary.md %}#scan) on the data.
 4. Open the `warehouse.yml` file in a text editor, then add the following to the file: